The First Twenty-Five Years, 1970 - 1994

-During the first 25 years there have been many accomplishments and there are many ways in which the Northeast Dairy Practices Council helps the dairy industry.
+During the first 25 years there were many accomplishments and a number of ways in which the Northeast Dairy Practices Council helped the dairy industry.

-- It provides the opportunity for industry, educational and regulatory personnel to work together for mutual benefit.
+- It provided the opportunity for industry, educational and regulatory personnel to work together for mutual benefit.

-- It makes available uniform information on milk sanitation and quality agreeable to industry, university and government personnel.
+- It made available uniform information on milk sanitation and quality agreeable to industry, university and government personnel.

-- It provides more comprehensive and up-to-date information than could be produced by any one state, company or agency.
+- It provided more comprehensive and up-to-date information than could be produced by any one state, company or agency.

-- It gives everyone an equal opportunity for input in guideline development.
+- It gave everyone an equal opportunity for input in guideline development.

-- It deals with topics of immediate concern to the industry.
+- It dealt with topics of immediate concern to the industry.

 Following are some examples:

-2. Information on changes in laboratory testing methods or changes in sanitary regulation at the federal level may move quickly among the personnel working closest with the subject matter but filter down slowly to the people at the bottom.
+- Information on changes in laboratory testing methods or changes in sanitary regulation at the federal level may move quickly among the personnel working closest with the subject matter, but filter down slowly to the people at the bottom.
 NDPC quickly gets this information to all its members through guideline supplements or updated guidelines.

-3. The guideline on Antibiotics first written in 1976 has been revised four times to keep up-to-date on this important matter.
+- The guideline on Antibiotics first written in 1976 had been revised four times to keep up-to-date on this important matter.

-4. Twelve different guidelines have been written concerning manure management, and still more revisions are necessary to keep current with the latest developments.
-In 1983 when gravity flow gutters for manure removal in milking barns was an unresolved topic at the National Conference on Interstate Milk Shipments (NCIMS), the Farm Buildings and Equipment Task Force developed a guideline which was approved at the next meeting of the NCIMS and then published in the FDA Grade A Pasteurized Milk Ordinance (PMO).
+- Twelve different guidelines had been written concerning manure management, and still more revisions are necessary to keep current with the latest developments.
+In 1983 when gravity flow gutters for manure removal in milking barns was an unresolved topic at the National Conference on Interstate Milk Shipments (NCIMS), the Farm Buildings and Equipment Task Force developed a guideline, which was approved at the next meeting of the NCIMS and then published in the FDA Grade A Pasteurized Milk Ordinance (PMO).

-6. When there was a flurry of milk borne outbreaks in 1985-86 across the nation, the Communications & Uniformity Task Force was prompt to prepare a guideline entitled Emergency Action Plan for Outbreak of Milkborne Illness in the Northeast and to up-date it twice since then.
+- When there was a flurry of milk borne outbreaks in 1985-86 across the nation, the Communications & Uniformity Task Force was prompt to prepare a guideline entitled Emergency Action Plan for Outbreak of Milkborne Illness in the Northeast.
 The Quality Assurance Task Force produced a useful guideline on Plant Sanitation and the Plant Equipment and Procedures Task Force published a Guideline on Dairy Plant Safety Relating to Pathogenic Bacteria.
-This latter Task Force is now working on guidelines on environmental sampling in dairy plants and on dairy plant ventilation.
+This latter Task Force began working on guidelines on environmental sampling in dairy plants and on dairy plant ventilation.

 1970 - 1990

-A heartfelt thanks to Cornell Professor Dick March for his wisdom in forming the Northeast Dairy Practices Council twenty-five years ago.
+A heartfelt thanks to Cornell Professor Dick March for his wisdom in forming the Northeast Dairy Practices Council.
 His foresight brought forth the formation and the goals and objectives that are in place today.
 His outstanding leadership for twenty-one years brought the Council from its formation to an organization internationally recognized for its contribution to the dairy industry through educational guidelines.

 Dick March, and the numerous people representing education, industry, and milk regulatory agencies over two decades, provided a solid operational foundation, developed a highly respected library of Guidelines, and played a key role in promoting the adoption of uniform laws, rules, and regulations governing milk and dairy products by official agencies in the Northeast.

-It the end of 1990, Dick March retired as Executive Vice President having served the Council with outstanding leadership for 21 years.
+At the end of 1990, Dick March retired as Executive Vice President, having served the Council with outstanding leadership for 21 years.
 At the 21st Annual Meeting, attendees bid farewell to Dick and Barbara March and thanked them for the very special attention they had given to the dairy industry throughout the years and for the foresight in forming the Northeast Dairy Practices Council.

 1991 - 1994

 Thanks also to Dr. Gil Porter for four years of excellent leadership.
-Dr. Porter, formerly Vice President of R&D with Agway, Inc., commenced as Executive Vice President in January of 1991and moved the DPC office from Cornell to Syracuse.
-Gil’s seemingly endless energy for moving forward with his endeavors coupled with his professional conduct and articulation have kept The Council technically sound and moving forward at a good rate of growth.
+Dr. Porter, formerly Vice President of R&D with Agway, Inc., commenced as Executive Vice President in January of 1991 and moved the DPC office from Cornell to Syracuse.
+Gil’s seemingly endless energy for moving forward with his endeavors, coupled with his professional conduct and articulation, kept The Council technically sound and moving forward at a good rate of growth.